lebrowley/NoDB-project/README.md

             - Read (for adding the book to the Read list)
             - To Read (for adding the book to the To Read list)
     - Finally, below the book info and buttons will be two boxes- one labeled Read and one labeled To Read.
 This is where the sorted lists of books will display.
-        - Within each box, there will be two input options.
-One at the very bottom will allow users to add their own books to each list.
+        - Within each box, there will be two options.
+            - One input at the very bottom will allow users to add their own books to each list.
-        - The other input will be beside each book on the list and it will allow the user to update the status of each book to own or want.
+            - The other input will be beside each book on the list and it will allow the user to update the cover image of any book they like.

 ### Endpoints
 - GET: fetch one random book from our book data array
 - DELETE: remove the currently displayed book; allow next book to appear
-- PUT: change book status to own or want
+- PUT: change book cover image
-- POST: add a new book to our array
+- POST: add a new book to the array of each component

 ### Component Architecture
 - App.js: stateful; holds our book information as well as the sorting information the user selects.